Generation of effective massive Spin-2 fields through spontaneous symmetry breaking of scalar field: Effective massive spin-2 fields through global SSB

 The above action is identical to the \emph{extended Fierz-Pauli (FP) action} corresponding to massive deformation parameter $\alpha = 1/2$~\cite{Comelli:2012vz,Crisostomi:2014shq}.
-(See section I of \cite{2024-Mandal.etal-Supp} for more details.)
-The above action differs from the FP action, which corresponds to $\alpha = 1$~\cite{deRham:2014zqa}.
-For $\alpha = 1$, $h$ is traceless and $h_{\mu\nu}$ has five degrees of freedom (DoF).
+(See Appendix \ref{appendix C} for more details.)
+The above action differs from the FP action, corresponding to $\alpha = 1$~\cite{deRham:2014zqa}.
+For $\alpha = 1$, $h$ is traceless, and $h_{\mu\nu}$ has five degrees of freedom (DoF).
 However, for $\alpha = {1}/{2}$, $h$ satisfies the wave equation:

 Thus, for $\alpha = 1/2$, $h_{\mu\nu}$ has six DoF.
 Although naively, this seems to be a ghost-like DoF \cite{Creminelli:2005qk}, $\alpha = {1}/{2}$ has no ghost DoF~\cite{Comelli:2012vz,Crisostomi:2014shq}.
-In Appendices \ref{appendix C} and \ref{Appendix D}, we have explicitly shown this.
-Thus, we conclude that the global U(1) SSB of a minimally coupled, self-interacting complex scalar field \emph{leads to an effective graviton mass} which is proportional to the mass of the scalar field ($m_\Phi$) and inversely proportional to self-interacting coupling ($\lambda$).
-Second, since SSB occurs at a specific VEV, the kinetic term of the scalar field vanishes, and only the value of the potential at SSB contributes to the effective graviton mass.
+In Appendices \ref{appendix C} and \ref{Appendix D}, we have explicitly shown that the extended Fierz-Pauli action has no ghosts.
+Hence, the theory is well-defined in arbitrary curved spacetime.
+It is important here to note that since the background metric $\bar{g}_{\mu\nu}$ is chosen to be arbitrary, it has six independent components, which also implies that the resultant metric perturbation $h_{\mu\nu}$ has 6 DoF which is mathematically consistent with our analysis.
+On the other hand, it is also important to note that in asymptotic spatial infinity, the DoF of metric perturbation reduces to 2 as the energy-momentum vanishes there identically.
+As a result, there would not be any SSB in the matter sector.
+Thus, we conclude that the global U(1) SSB of a minimally coupled, self-interacting complex scalar field \emph{leads to an effective mass of spin-2 fields} which is proportional to the mass of the scalar field ($m_\Phi$) and inversely proportional to self-interacting coupling ($\lambda$).